Varun-Karthik-T/Devshouse25/README.md

 ## ✅ Solution

-Devshouse25 is a smart financial assistant app that empowers users to take control of their money with:
+PennyWise is a smart financial assistant app that empowers users to take control of their money with:

 - 🎯 Goal-Centric Money Management
 - 📆 Monthly Auto-Save Planner